Naughtoncolin/Nanopore-Sequencing-Emulator/README.md

 # Nanopore-Sequencing-Emulator
-Models a strand of ssDNA passing through a biological nanopore.
+Basic (perfect-world) model of a strand of ssDNA passing through a biological nanopore.
+Orginally written as my personal project for BME160 at UCSC in 2016.